gulam101/Login-Screen/README.md

 ### Prerequisites:
 - Any IDE that can edit/create HTML (Recommended Atom or Brackets)
+- Any Modern Browser (Preferably Chrome or Firefox)
+- Access to developer tools on web browser

 ### Installing the tools:
 This section will just show the user how to donwload the tools needed to run this project.